JetBrains/teamcity-documentation/topics/known-issues.md

 If this does not help with the download speed, to investigate the case, you might need to find an administrator with appropriate network\-related issues investigation skills to look into the case.

+## IIS-Related Issues

-## Failure to publish artifacts to server behind IIS reverse proxy
+### Failure to publish artifacts to server behind IIS reverse proxy

 This problem is only relevant to configurations that involve an IIS reverse proxy between the build server and agents.
 Sometimes a build agent can be found in infinite loop trying to publish build artifacts to the server.
 The build log looks like this: